-- Preview Email Newsletter

 WASHINGTON, July 11 -- The Medical Society of the State of New York has written to the U.S. Department of Education emphasizing the critical role of student loan and forgiveness programs for medical students and physicians.
 The organization, representing 20,000 members, advocates for changes that benefit all students, particularly those pursuing medical education.

-Medical education is the most expensive postsecondary education in the U.S., with over 71% of medical graduates carrying an average more ST
+Medical education is the most expensive postsecondary education in the U.S., with over 71% of medical graduates carrying an average debt exceeding $200,000.
+This financial burden is more ST

 Medicines for Europe Urges U.S. Commerce Department Against Pharmaceutical Tariffs (10)